sugiro.ai

 App logic wires the UI

-js/app.js coordinates animations, info panels, dark mode, Android input handling, and the interactive flow around the displays and modals.
+js/app.js coordinates animations, info panels, dark mode, Android input and haptics, field selection, currency and period menus, and the interactive flow around the displays.

 4